proxmox/proxmox-backup/docs/tape-backup.rst

   :align: right
   :alt: Tape Backup: Tape Changers

 Tape changers (robots) are part of a `Tape Library`_.
+They contain a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges and an automated method for loading tapes.

 You can skip this step if you are using a standalone drive.

 Linux is able to auto detect these devices, and you can get a list of available devices using: